 Tel: +44 (0)20 7544 2600

-Gaynor Chambers was called to the Bar in 1998 following an earlier career in building surveying and has since specialised in construction, utilities, energy and professional negligence disputes.
+Gaynor Chambers had a previous career in building surveying and spent several years in the construction industry.
+She now specialises in construction, utilities, energy and professional negligence disputes.

-Recently described as “impressive at getting to the crux of the matter and very user friendly”, “excellent” and “incredibly practical and able to come up with great solutions to difficult problems”, Gaynor has been ranked in the directories for construction for over a decade.
+Recently described as “impressive at getting to the crux of the matter and very user friendly” and “excellent”, Gaynor has been ranked in the directories for construction for over a decade.

 Water related disputes are a core specialism and Gaynor is the first port of call for one of the largest national water utility companies in the UK.
-She has extensive experience in disputes arising out of the design and construction of wastewater treatment and desalination plants, along with those arising under the Water Industry Act 1991, the New Roads and Street Works Act 1991, and associated legislation.
+She has extensive experience in disputes arising under the Water Industry Act 1991, the New Roads and Street Works Act 1991, and associated legislation.